vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 Janert.
 Wiesbaden 1980.

-Kālidāsa’s Meghad¯uta.
+Kālidāsa’s Meghadūta.
 Edit. from the Manuscripts with the Commentary of

 Vallabhadeva and provided with a complete Sanskrit–English Vocabulary [by]